qysoraka/optimized-vnet-keras-3dseg/README.md

 Script to run VNet3D

 optional arguments:
-  -h, --help            show this help messa
+  -h, --help            show this help message and exit